 Deism Deism ( i/ˈdiː.ɪzəm/ or /ˈdeɪ.ɪzəm/) is the belief that reason and observation of the natural world are sufficient to determine the existence of a Creator, accompanied with the rejection of revelation and authority as a source of religious knowledge.
 Deism gained prominence in the 17th and 18th centuries during the Age of Enlightenment—especially in Britain, France, Germany, and the United States—among intellectuals raised as Christians who believed in one god, but found fault with organized religion and did not believe in supernatural events such as miracles, the inerrancy of scriptures, or the Trinity.
 Deism is derived from deus, the Latin word for god.
-Deistic ideas influenced several leaders of the American and French Revolutions.
-Two main forms of deism currently exist: classical deism and modern deism.
 Overview Deism is a theological position concerning the relationship between "the Creator" and the natural world.
 The words deism and theism are both derived from words for god: the former from Latin deus, the latter from Greek theós (θεός).
 Features of deism Critical elements of deist thought included: